 - Notify the Treasurer's Office, 937-372-6941 x1151.
-Bstrunk@greeneccc.com - Refunds: - o Balance will first be transferred to cover outstanding fees - Remaining balance: - o Balances \$15 or less will be issued in cash to the student/staff member - o Balances >\$15 will be issued in check to the Family member/staff member - o Must be requested by June 20 of the year of departure - Unrequested refunds after the above date, will be transferred to the Student Assistance Fund, or Director's Fund to support student initiatives.
+Bstrunk@greeneccc.com - Refunds: - o Balance will first be transferred to cover outstanding fees - Remaining balance: - o Balance of \$15 or less will be issued in cash to the student/staff member - o Balance greater than 15 will be issued in check to the family member/staff member - o Must be requested by June 20 of the year of departure - Unrequested refunds after the above date, will be transferred to the Student Assistance Fund, or Director's Fund to support student initiatives.